This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Other blood tests may be used to find your CD4 cell count.
 Your viral load will also be checked.
 This is the amount of HIV in your blood at any given time.
 Your healthcare provider will test your blood for infections and cancer.

 What illnesses might I develop because I have AIDS?

 As your CD4 count drops, you are at risk for many types of cancer and opportunistic infections.
 These are illnesses that develop because your immune system cannot fight the bacteria or viruses that cause them.
-Infections that are common when your CD4 count drops below 200 are pneumocystis pneumonia (PCP), toxoplasmosis, and histoplasmosis.
-You may develop other infections such as cytomegalovirus, crytococcal meningitis, or Mycobacterium avium complex (MAC).
+Infections that are common when your CD4 count drops below 200 are Pneumocystis pneumonia (PCP), toxoplasmosis, and histoplasmosis.
+You may develop other infections such as cytomegalovirus, cryptococcal meningitis, or Mycobacterium avium complex (MAC).
 You may develop cancers such as Kaposi sarcoma or central nervous system lymphoma.